madmurphy/libconfini/MANUAL.md

 generating error exceptions.
-No parsing errors are returned once an INI file has been correctly allocated into the stack, with the exception of the _out-of-range_ error `#CONFINI_EOOR` (see `enum` `#ConfiniInterruptNo`), whose meaning is that the loop is for unknown reasons longer than expected -- this error is possibly generated by the presence of bugs in the library's code and should never be returned (please [contact me][6] if this happens).
+No parsing errors are returned once an INI file has been correctly allocated into the stack, with the exception of the _out-of-range_ error `#CONFINI_EOOR` (see `enum` `#ConfiniInterruptNo`), whose meaning is that the dispatches are for unknown reasons more than expected -- this error is possibly generated by the presence of bugs in the library's code and should never be returned (please [contact me][6] if this happens).

 When an INI node is wrongly written in respect to the format given, it is dispatched verbatim as an `#INI_UNKNOWN` node -- see `enum` `#IniNodeType`.